ibexa/documentation-developer/docs/search/criteria_reference/shipment_search_criteria.md

 # Shipment Search Criteria reference

-Shipment Search Criteria are part of [Search Criteria](search_criteria_reference.md) and they are supported only by Shipment Search.
+Shipment Search Criteria are supported only by Shipment Search.

 With these Criteria you can filter shipments by their shipment identifier, shipment creation date, shipment status, shipping method, and so on.